hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > You might as well tell them (I must compare), —
 >
-> Of Algar's select ball at Peckham-fair:
+> Of Algar's[^69] select ball at Peckham-fair:

->
+[^69]: Algar, is the keeper of a noted dancing booth, with which he attends the fairs, in the vicinity of the metropolis.

 > That he's a quack, to prove it I am ready,
 >
 > And, amongst dancers, quite a Dr. Eady.